marektoja/marektoja/README.md

 ### Hi there 👋
+Few years ago I have graduated from WAT, I have studied ther Electronics and Telecommunication.

 Currently I am studying Computer Science at PK and I am learning programming languages - mainly C++.